Buckwheat (Soba): The Gluten-Free Grain with a Serious Bite

 Can buckwheat cause anaphylaxis?

 In sensitised individuals, buckwheat can trigger anaphylaxis — a severe, potentially life-threatening allergic reaction.
-This has been well-documented in clinical studies.
+This has been well-documented in clinical studies, particularly in Japan and parts of Europe.
 If you experience symptoms such as difficulty breathing, swelling of the throat, or dizziness after eating buckwheat, seek urgent medical care immediately.

 Does cooking buckwheat reduce its allergenicity?